chloneda/vim-cheatsheet/README_EN.md

-cis                 # Rewrite the current sentence c2w                 # Write two words instead ct(                 # Rewrite before the parentheses x                   # Delete the current character, you can receive a number in front, 3x means delete three characters X                   # Delete characters forward dd                  # Delete (cut) a line d0                  # Delete (cut) to the beginning of the line d^                  # Delete (cut) to the beginning of the line (the first non-zero character)
+cis                 # Rewrite the current sentence c2w                 # Write two words instead ct(                 # Rewrite before the parentheses

+dd                  # Delete (cut) a line d0                  # Delete (cut) to the beginning of the line d^                  # Delete (cut) to the beginning of the line (the first non-zero character)